weihangxiao/Cloud-Computing-Project/README.md

 ![](./screenshots/deployed-app.png)

 You can easily migrate it to the cloud and try the same way by sharing the link to your friend and chat in the p2p chatroom.
-If you have setup the Truffle/Ganache/Metamask envioronment, you can also test the blockchain part (healthcode) easily on your local machine (just like what we demoed above).
+If you have setup the Truffle/Ganache/Metamask environment, you can also test the blockchain part (healthcode) easily on your local machine (just like what we demoed above).

-**Happy Hacking!**